pts/megapubdl/README.txt

 Differences from mega.py:

+* megapubdl is a single .py file (with no .py library dependencies).
-* megapubdl doesn't have `requests' and `pycrypto' as a dependency.
+* megapubdl doesn't have `requests' as a dependency.
-* megapubdl depends on the `openssl' external tool.
+* megapubdl works with either `pycrypto' or the `openssl' external tool, while mega.py depends on the former.
 * megapubdl needs a Unix system to run.
 (Porting to Windows is possible.)
 * megapubdl supports only 1 use case: downloading public files.
+* megapubdl works with older versions of Python: 2.4, 2.5, 2.6 and 2.7.
+* megapubdl works with older versions of libssl.

 __END__